gedrutten/1701QCA/README.md

 You will use this workbook to keep track of your progress through the course and also as a process journal to document the making of your projects.

+You can see more resources for the course [at this link](/resources.md).

 You can use the [editor on GitHub](https://github.com/physicsdavid/1701QCA/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.